Skip to main contentlogo of the One Health Vector-Borne Diseases HubVBD Hub - Blog

 Sarah Kelly's profile picture

 Sarah Kelly is the data curator for the hub.
-She predominantly focuses on relationship building with data depositors and data wrangling of various data.
+She predominantly focuses on relationship building with data depositors and data wrangling.
 For the last 9 years Sarah has worked as part of the VEuPathDB funded by NIAID, curating both entomological and epidemiological data.
 When she isn’t curating data you will find her running, swimming and cycling around the coastline and camping on hilltops.